 D is for...Divorce.

 The only word beginning with D that has been cropping in my mind all day in order to write about tonight is "Divorce"- even though I'd already decided I wasn't going to write about it.
-So I'd been putting off writing all day hoping some other word would come into my mind, so a few minutes ago as it's almost the UK 12pm deadline I decided to go to one of those random word generators for some much needed inspiration.
-I put in a request for ten words beginning with D...and the second word that came up was... divorce.
+So I'd been putting off writing all day, hoping some other word would come into my mind, so a few minutes ago, as it's almost the UK 12pm deadline, I decided to go to one of those random word generators for some much-needed inspiration.
+I requested ten words, beginning with D...and the second word that came up was... divorce.

 Spooky.